bsorrentino/angular-typescript/README.md

 @at.service(moduleName: string, serviceName: string)
 @at.inject(dependencyOne: string, ...dependencies?: string[])
 @at.controller(moduleName: string, controllerName: string)
-@at.directive(moduleName: string, directiveName: string)
+@at.directive(moduleName: string, directiveName: string, directiveConfig?: angular.IDirective)
-@at.classFactory(moduleName: string, className: string)
 @at.resource(moduleName: string, resourceClassName: string)

+@at.provider(moduleName: string, providerName: string)
+@at.filter(moduleName: string, filterName: string)
+@at.filter(moduleName: string, filterName: string)

+@at.component(moduleName: string, componentName: string, componentConfig?: angular.IComponentOptions)

+@at.valueObj(moduleName: string, valueName: string)
+@at.valueProp(moduleName: string, valueName?: string)
+@at.valueFunc(moduleName: string, valueName?: string)

+@at.constantObj(moduleName: string, valueName: string)
+@at.constantProp(moduleName: string, valueName?: string)
+@at.constantFunc(moduleName: string, valueName?: string)

 ```

 Why ?
 -----

-Purpose of those decorators is to remove some ugly boilerplate from AngularJS applications written in TypeScript.
+Purpose of those decorators is to remove some ugly boilerplate from AngularJS applications written in TypeScript and in the same time promoting use a programming model  as close as possible to  AngularJS 2

 How ?
 -----